Australian Defence College: Australian War College

-On 15 February 2019, the Hon Darren Chester (Australian politician) MP, Minister for Defence Personnel, officially opened the new Australian War College.
+On 15 February 2019, the Hon Darren Chester MP, Minister for Defence Personnel, officially opened the new Australian War College.

 The War College delivers the Australian Defence Force's core Joint Professional Military Education continuum through the War College's two principal courses: The Australian Command and Staff Course and The Defence Strategic Studies Course.

 Both courses use distinguished guest lecturers to give the course a practical context.
 Visiting Fellows include prominent academics from overseas.

 Commandants

 The following is a list of the Commandants, Australian War College.